 ‘I can’t give you enough to compensate for this, Mr Ollivander,’ Harry said.

 Ollivander shook his head.
 ‘My wands cost seven galleons, Mr Potter, no more, no less.
 I would give you this for free, were ebony not so dear.
 I will likely never have the chance to create such a wand again.
-The venom you supplied is worth enough gold to buy you every wand in this shop.’
+The venom you supplied to create it is likely worth enough gold to buy you every wand in this shop.’

 That’s a lot of wands… and gold.
 Harry glanced around at the towers of boxes as he fished in his robes for the correct number of coins.